tinctura13/fishing_sinker/README.md

 # Fishing sinker calculator

-Basic script that can help you to count the actual size of fishing sinkers depending on their weight.
+Basic script that can help you to calculate the actual size of fishing sinkers depending on their weight.

-My father asked me if I can help him with producing of some fishing sinker but the only thing he knows was their weight, and the material.
+My Batya (Father in russian) asked me if I can help him with making some fishing sinker but the only thing he knew was their weight, and the material.

-So, there is only two things you need to know find the dimensions of the sinker - it's the weight of the sinker and the density of the material it made of.
+So, there are only two things you need to know find the dimensions of the sinker - the weight of the sinker and the density of the material it is made of.

 # Requirements